isw-kudos/huddo-docs/docs/ccm-migrator/usage.md

 ## Roll-back

 As of 5 April 2022, CCM Migrator has the ability to roll back migrated communities.
+Roll-back is only supported when migrating to Connections Files.
+A file-system migration can be rolled back manually by deleting the export from the server file system.

 Perform a roll-back by selecting desired communities and clicking the "Roll-back Communities" button.
 This will only work for communities which were previously migrated.